AudcomNZ started life in 1992 as an audio and communications

 Wellington, and 94.3FM on the Kapiti Coast, in partnership with SM

-Network Ltd (see the station logo below).
+Network Ltd (station logo below).

 Although 'The Heat' was entirely a local Wellington station, with Kiwi music,